-A straw bale is made of up stalks which is the wasted product of wheat and is used as bedding for livestock.
-It contains no seed heads or seeds so it can be safely used in gardens as mulch or as winter covering.
+A straw bale is made of up stalks which is the waste product of wheat and is used as bedding for livestock.
+It contains no seed heads or seeds, so it can be safely used in gardens as mulch or as a winter cover.

 What is a hay bale?

 A hay bale is cut grass or alfalfa and used to feed livestock.
-It contains every part of the plant including the seeds.
-If you use this in your garden beds you will be adding a load of seeds to your beds including weed seeds as well.
+It contains every part of the plant, including the seeds.
+If you use this in your garden beds, you will be adding a load of seeds to your beds, including weed seeds.
 Trust me on this, I have done the legwork.
 Hay in a garden is a no-no and will only cause you to have to weed more than you ever imagined.

-Ninja tip: If you live in a cold climate I would not suggest a chicken waterer like this one.
-They tend to not withstand the elements and the abuse repeated frozen water can make.
-Instead, try these rubber feed bowls.
-They are durable, inexpensive and can be used for feed, water, or mash.
+SLCG PRO TIP: If you live in a cold climate, I would not suggest a chicken waterer like this one.
+They tend not to withstand the cold elements and the abuse repeated frozen water can cause.
+Instead, try these rubber feed/water bowls.
+They are durable, inexpensive, and can be used for feed, water, or even mash.

-I know this sounds like a lot of work but really it isn’t.
-All you need is a cleaned out empty jug and each time you are going out to the coop bring a fresh batch of hot water along with you.
-If you are going out anyhow, it is really no extra effort on your part and your hens will love you for it!
+I know repeated water trips sound like a lot of work, but it actually isn’t.
+All you need is a cleaned-out empty milk jug, and each time you go out to the chicken coop, bring a fresh batch of warm along with you.
+If you are going out anyhow, it is really no extra effort on your part, and your hens will love you for it!

-You don’t even need to mix it up, the hens will do it as they are eating it.
-Usually, when I do this they are eating before I finish adding the feed to the water, they love it that much.
+The best part about warm mash is there is no need for mixing.
+The hens will do it as they are eating it.
+Usually, when I make mash for them, I find they are eating before I finish adding the feed to the water, they love it that much.

 How to keep chickens warm at night.

-First a good sturdy coop with little to no drafts.
-Like I talked about above, you will want to inspect things in the fall so you have time to button up the hatches before winter.
+First, a good sturdy chicken coop with little to no drafts.
+As I talked about above, you will want to inspect things in the fall so you have time to button up the hatches before winter.

-It wasn’t until years later I found out that I was wrong.
-Hens actually prefer to be flat-footed when they sleep and even more so in the cold season.
-When they are sitting flat footed they can sit down completely which will allow them to cover their unprotected legs and feet with those warm downy feathers.
+It wasn’t until years later I found out that is a common misconception.
+Hens prefer to be flat-footed when they sleep and even more so in the cold season.
+When they are sitting flat-footed, they can sit down completely, which will allow them to cover their unprotected legs and feet with those warm downy feathers.

 Offer continuous feed.

-Just like with goats, chickens warm up when they are digesting their food.
+Just like goats, chickens warm up when they digest their food.
 For that reason, when looking to keep chickens warm in winter without electricity, it is better to have a continuous feeder going at all times.
-I have a metal feeder and it has lasted for years and works amazingly well.
+I have a metal feeder like this one, and it has lasted for years and works amazingly well.

 Not sure about using a continuous feeder?

-Sure, you are spending a bit more in feed doing things this way but our job is to give the best care to our animals and a healthy chicken is worth the money of the additional feed especially if you want eggs all winter long.
+Sure, you are spending a bit more on feed doing things this way, but our job is to give the best care to our animals, and a healthy chicken is worth the money of the additional feed, especially if you want eggs all winter long.

-If you live in a dangerously cold climate such as Northern Canada or Alaska then you may need a little extra help to keep your chickens safe.
+If you live in a dangerously cold climate, such as Northern Canada or Alaska, you may need a little extra help to keep your chickens safe.
 This option DOES require electricity, however I wanted to include it for those of you that must have a heat source because of your environment.

 Keep chickens warm in the snow

-The best way to help your chickens to deal with the cold of the snow is to create a covered walkway of sorts for them.
-This can be done either by scattering hay or straw onto the ground, by placing logs for them to perch on, or sprinkling sawdust or woodchips.
+The best way to help your chickens to deal with the cold of the snow is to create a covered walkway of sorts for them while they are outside.
+This can be done either by scattering wood chips or straw onto the ground, placing logs for them to perch on or sprinkling sawdust in a few areas.

 To set up a safe space outside for your chickens, begin by shoveling an area in your coop that is free of snow.
 Lay some straw or other material down on the ground for a safe place for them to walk on.
-If you find your hens staying at the door and not coming out, you can also sprinkle some scratch onto the straw to encourage to come out.
+If you find your hens staying at the door and not coming out, you can also sprinkle some scratch onto the straw to encourage them.

-Once they are used to a pathway they will use it more and more.
-Getting your hens used the winter weather will get them out of the coop and in the fresh air, which is huge for promoting overall good health and weather durability.
+Once your hens are used to a pathway outdoors, they will use it more and more.
+Getting your hens used to the winter weather will get them out of the coop and in the fresh air, which is huge for promoting overall good health and weather durability.

 How to keep eggs from freezing in the winter.

-If you are new to chickens, this might just be a bit surprising to hear.
+If you are new to raising chickens, this might just be a bit surprising to hear.
 Yes, eggs can and will freeze if it is cold enough outside.
 And a frozen egg is probably not an edible egg.
 To prevent this from happening, collect eggs several times throughout the day.
 You can also add extra straw to your nesting boxes to help keep the eggs warm until you collect them.

 Can I eat a frozen egg?

-If the egg is frozen and not cracked then place it in the refrigerator so it will thaw slowly.
-Once thawed it should be just fine to eat, but inspect it thoroughly for any cracks to be sure.
+- If the egg is frozen and not cracked, then you can place it in the refrigerator so it will thaw slowly.
+Once thawed, it should be fine to eat, but inspect it thoroughly for any cracks.

-If the egg is frozen and just cracked (nothing is oozing out) then thaw again in the fridge and use right away.
+- If the egg is frozen and just cracked (meaning nothing is oozing out), then thaw it again in the fridge and be sure to use it right away.
 If you notice the membrane is dirty, you may want to be safe and toss it.

-If the egg is frozen, cracked and oozing then to be safe I would toss it.
-If you have pigs you can always give the eggs to them.
-Yes, pigs LOVE raw eggs!
+- If the egg is frozen, cracked, and oozing, then to be safe, I would toss it.
+If you have pigs, you can always give the eggs to them.

 Finally, can chickens stay outside in the winter?

-Allow them to have continuous daily access to the outdoors year round so they can adapt to any weather changes slowly.
-This will hardy them up as well and acclimate them so they can withstand the frigid nights of winter.
+Allow them to have continuous daily access to the outdoors year-round so they can adapt to any weather changes slowly.
+This will help hardy them up as well and acclimate them so they can withstand the frigid nights of winter.
 As the weather changes so will their feathers, and it’s those feathers that will help them the most.